 Here we are, above.
 Mark Wahlqvist was there (front row, second from left).
 Claus and I (front row, centre) flank the project's benefactor, the Baroness Mariuccia Zerilli-Marimò.
-Ricardo Uauy, IUNS president 2005-2009, engaged with us but could not come to Giessen; but Ibrahim Elmadfa (2009-2113, centre row, centre) was there, and Barrie Margetts, who in 2006 became founding president of the Association (front row, left).
-Others included Joan Sabaté, Prakash Shetty, Tim Lang (middle row, third and sixth from left, and at right), and Esté Vorster (front row, second from right).
-The workshop chair was Christopher Beauman (top row, middle).
+Ricardo Uauy, IUNS president 2005-2009, engaged with us but could not come to Giessen; however Ibrahim Elmadfa (2009-2113, centre row, centre) was there, as was Barrie Margetts, who the next year in 2006 became founding president of the Association (front row, left).
+Others included Michael Krawinkel (top row, fifth from left), Joan Sabaté, Prakash Shetty, and Tim Lang (middle row, third and sixth from left, and at right), and Esté Vorster (front row, second from right).
+The workshop was chaired by Christopher Beauman (top row, in the middle).

-The most influential and inspiring participants at Giessen on the environmental dimension are shown in the picture strip that introduces this story (next to right, and at right).
-These are Tony McMichael of the Australian National University, and the author Colin Tudge, who is shown below (left) enjoying a point made by laptop controller Tim Lang to Mark Wahlqvist in one of our break-out sessions, watched over by Claus.
-Tony is in the other picture below (second to right), with Barrie Margetts, Mark again, and Ibrahim.
+The Giessen workshop included plenaries with pre-prepared papers, and break-out small groups (above) and overnight revisions of the Declaration at right).
+These are Tony McMichael of the Australian National University, and the author Colin Tudge, who is shown above (left) enjoying a point made by laptop controller Tim Lang to Mark Wahlqvist in one of our break-out sessions, watched over by Claus.
+Tony is in the other picture above (second to right), with Barrie Margetts, Mark again, and Ibrahim.